 Conducting an audit, writing a report and filing it away won’t do yourself, your business or your team mates any good unless actions come from it.

-Once you’ve identified the positive, negatives and any gaps in your processes, communicate your findings with key stakeholders.
+Once you’ve identified the positives, negatives and any gaps in your processes, communicate your findings with key stakeholders.
 Then create 90-day action plans to get the wheels in motion.

 Don’t forget that help is at hand.
-Contact us if you need any help or if you’d like to hear about our future events, sign up to our newsletter via the footer.
-For WHS legal advice, reach out to Greg at Wayland Legal, he’ll be happy to help.
+Contact us if you need any help, or sign up to our newsletter via the footer if you’d like to hear about our future events.
+For WHS legal advice, reach out to Greg at Jackson McDonald, he’ll be happy to help.

 Finally, try not to be overwhelmed by a shift in legislation.
 Yes, there are some daunting changes, but now is the perfect time to dust off your documents, refresh your processes, and get your ducks in a line.